aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 amount of material in the steepest direction if our talus angle is above the threshold defined the material.

 This process leads to terrain with a maximum slope that will be obtained by moving matters down the slope.
-By chance, the algorithm is easily portable to the GPU : in fact, the code is almost identical the CPU version.
-Here is a snippet of the code :
+By chance, the algorithm is easily portable to the GPU: in fact, the code is almost identical the CPU version.
+Here is a snippet of the code:

 ```cpp
 layout(binding = 0, std430) coherent buffer HeightfieldData